 Safety and security

 Far North Region: We strongly advise Australians not to travel to the Far North Region of Cameroon, including Lake Chad, due to the risk of terrorist attack, kidnapping and armed banditry.
 On 19 February 2013, seven French nationals were kidnapped by militants from the Waza National Park in Far North Region.
+They were released on 18 April 2013.
 Further such kidnappings could occur.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
 For more information about kidnapping, see our Kidnapping Threat travel bulletin.